7 Tips to Create a Wildly Successful VIP Donor Cultivation Event

 People really do want to meet each other, and they so appreciate having the person’s name so that it’s easy to see.

-Tip: Name tags will help YOU too if donors you don’t know well come in the door.
+Tip: Name tags will help YOU too, if donors you don’t know well come in the door.

-6. Be careful with the program.
+6. Control the program.

 7. Launch the program with a testimonial from one of your guests.

-This is a lovely way to set the tone.
+A testimonial is a lovely way to set the tone.
 There’s nothing like a heartfelt message at the very beginning – especially from a VIP peer.

 Tip: Your volunteer can say: “I also want to welcome everyone tonight.
 I care about this organization because . . .” – and just have them fill in that sentence.